 The mindful presenter will make a decision to identify and change those unhelpful thoughts.

-Some may say that’s a terrible analogy if they don’t know how to change a tyre.
-My response is that if it kept happening to you, then you would make it your business to learn and to practice until you know how to fit a new tyre.
+If it kept happening to you, I’m sure you would make it your business to learn and to practice until you know how to fit a new tyre.

 Don’t imagine your audience naked or try to picture them in their underwear, that’s futile.